archangelic/pinhook/README.md

 These options are the same for both IRC and Twitch

 ### Creating plugins
+There are two types of plugins, commands and listeners.
+Commands only activate if a message starts with the command word, while listeners receive all messages and are parsed by the plugin for maximum flexibility.

 In your chosen plugins directory ("plugins" by default) make a python file with a function.
-You can use the `@pinhook.plugin.register` decorator to tell the bot the command to activate the function.
+You use the `@pinhook.plugin.register` decorator to create command plugins, or `@pinhook.plugin.listener` to create listeners.

 The function will need to be structured as such:
 ```python